Strilanc/Strilanc.github.io/_posts/2016-06-26-affect-by-measuring-emissions.md

 (*That being said, I feel uncomfortable bluntly leaving things at "there's no control".
 It has the wrong connotations, and probably some people will disagree about the shades of meaning.
 The thing we are doing would require control if this was a classical system.
-This is yet another example of entanglement riding the line beween "I can predict that!" and "I can control that!" in a way that's hard to summarize.*)
+This is yet another example of entanglement riding the line between "I can predict that!" and "I can control that!" in a way that's hard to summarize.*)

 # Summary